 pepper to taste (optional)

-2 tbsp. oil (I used coconut oil)
+2 tablespoons oil (I used coconut oil)

 For the dumpling recipe click here

+Note: The Coconut oil I used heats up very quickly, so make sure and add these seasonings about 5 seconds after heating the oil.
 You will notice small bubbles beginning to form when the oil has reached the proper temperature.